aleksamagicka/aquacomputer_d5next-hwmon/README.md

 ```

 You can then try running `sensors` and your devices should be listed there.
 If the compilation fails, you probably have
 an older, possibly LTS kernel that does not have the functionality that this driver uses.
-In that case, you can modify
-it, following what the compiler says, or upgrade to a newer kernel.
-See [#28][#28] for an example.
+In that case, you can modify the driver, following what the compiler says, or upgrade to a newer kernel (see [#28][#28] for an example).

 [#28]: https://github.com/aleksamagicka/aquacomputer_d5next-hwmon/issues/28